Edward Stiles Stokes

 Edward Stiles Stokes (April 27, 1841 – November 2, 1901) was the owner of a New York oil refinery.
 In 1872, he shot and killed his business partner and love rival James Fisk.
 Stokes was tried three times and found guilty of manslaughter in the third degree, serving four years in prison.
-Later he became the proprietor of the fashionable Hoffman House Hotel.
+He later became part owner of the fashionable Hoffman House Hotel.

 Early life

 His father was Edward Halesworth Stokes, who had owned a New York cloth business.
 By 1838 the father had made sufficient money to retire and move with his wife, Nancy Stiles, to Philadelphia.
 Their son, Edward Stiles Stokes, was born on April 27, 1841.
 He was educated in Philadelphia and later New York before starting business, first in a junior position with Samuel Perry, and later in partnership with Jenks Budlong, manufacturing and selling cheese.
 In 1862 he married Maria Southack, daughter of John W. Southack, wealthy furniture manufacturer of New York.